New Orleans Motorcycle Accident Lawyer Who Understands the Challenges Motorcyclists Face

 The other driver’s car insurance company may reach out to you to get your side of the story and may even offer you money to resolve your claim.
 Do NOT ever negotiate with the insurance company without an attorney.
 The insurer is looking to resolve your claim quickly and on the cheap.
 They know you need money for lost wages or medical and repair bills, and they will try to take advantage of that fact.
 They will also try to get you to make admissions as to fault.
 Experienced personal injury and motorcycle accident attorneys will not be fooled or intimidated by insurance company tactics and can position you to get a substantially larger settlement than you might be able to get on your own.

-Contact an Experienced New Orleans Motorcycle Accident Lawyer Immediately
+Contact an Experienced New Orleans Motorcycle Accident Attorney Immediately

 You may not be thinking about lawyers and lawsuits right after your accident but calling a motorcycle accident lawyer is one of the most important things you can do after a motorcycle accident.
 Most offer free consultations, can evaluate your case, advise you of your options, and protect you from traps or mistakes that insurance companies would love for you to make.